Bermudians Against the Draft

 In accordance with this concept, B.A.D. has effectively organised some 14 complainants out of a total battalion of approximately 530 infantry conscripts to be deferred from military service, pending the outcome of a civil case questioning the legitimacy of conscription within the only land force under the British Crown to continue the draft.

-B.A.D. gained support from British Member of Parliament Andrew MacKinlay for Thurrock who, in his capacity as a Government Backbencher who sits on the Foreign Affairs Committee, has challenged the British Government to justify its support for Bermuda's conscription regime.
+B.A.D. gained support from British Member of Parliament Andrew MacKinlay for Thurrock who, in his capacity as a government backbencher sitting on the Foreign Affairs Committee, challenged the British government to justify its support for Bermuda's conscription regime.

-The Supreme Court case that will adjudicate the legality of conscription is scheduled to commence on February 25, 2008 and will herald an unprecedented investigation of the traditionally conservative relationship between the United Kingdom and Bermuda, its oldest and most populated remaining colony.
+The Supreme Court case that would adjudicate the legality of conscription was scheduled to commence on February 25, 2008 and would herald an unprecedented investigation of the traditionally conservative relationship between the United Kingdom and Bermuda, its oldest and most populated remaining colony.

 In 2010 a ruling by the Privy Council in the UK went against the case of B.A.D. and upheld the laws of conscription in Bermuda.

 In 2018, conscription was finally ended through the Defence Amendment Act.